Dufner eagles twice to lead RBC Heritage through 3 rounds

 HILTON HEAD ISLAND, S.C.
+(AP) -- Jason Dufner took more than a solid showing away from the Masters last week.
+He took inspiration from winner Sergio Garcia.

-(AP) -- Jason Dufner had two eagles on the way to a 6-under 65 and a one-shot lead Saturday heading into the final round of the RBC Heritage.
+Dufner finished 33rd in the year's first major, things getting away from late in the final round a week ago.
+But he took something from Garcia managing his expectations and letting his game show through.
+And Dufner believes that's why he had got a one-shot lead heading to the final round of the RBC Heritage.

-Dufner started three shots behind co-leaders Graham DeLaet and Luke Donald.
-But the 2013 PGA Championship winner quickly closed that deficit with eagles on both front-nine par 5s at Nos.
-2 and 5.
-He also birdied No. 15, Harbour Town Golf Link's other par 5 as part of a three-birdie run that put him in front at 13 under.
+Dufner had two eagles on the way to a 6-under 65 to move in front of Graham DeLaet (69).

+Dufner, at 13 under, said he entered Harbour Town Golf Links with low expectations, deciding that he gone through too many tournaments over-thinking how he was supposed to play or whose expectations he was supposed to live up to.

+''That really gets in the way of playing well to be honest with you,'' said Dufner, the 2013 PGA Championship winner. ''So I think I maybe learned a little bit from the champion last week, where he kind of lowered his expectations, and got out of his way, so to speak, and let his talent and his game plan take it from there.''

+Dufner said he took confidence from his Masters performance and has carried that into this week.

+''I feel like this golf course has always been a good set up for me,'' Dufner said. ''I haven't had amazing results here, but I've been pretty consistent.
+We'll see how it goes tomorrow.''

-DeLaet was second after a 69, the Canadian's third straight sub-70 round after having just five in five previous appearances here.
+DeLaet was tied with Dufner heading into his final hole, but three-putted No. 18 from 35 feet to fall back.
+Still, it was the Canadian's third straight sub-70 round after having just five in five previous appearances here.

+DeLaet is seeking his first tour win and knows it will take a mental effort to keep him straight. ''Obviously, this is the one thing that's kind of missing,'' DeLaet said. ''So there's going to be some battles (inside) that I'm going to have to deal with.''

 Kevin Kisner and Webb Simpson were at 11 under.
 Kisner shot a 66, and Simpson, the former U.S. Open champ, had a 68.